Limine-Bootloader/Limine/PROTOCOL.md

 };
 ```

+Note: `limine_module_response` is not guaranteed when no modules are passed in.

 * `module_count` - How many modules are present.
 * `modules` - Pointer to an array of `module_count` pointers to
 `struct limine_file` structures (see below).